Filipe Brito Bastos

 Assistant Professor

-From 2018 to 2020, he carried out his research and taught at the Faculty of Law of the University of Amsterdam, where he worked as post-doctoral researcher at the Amsterdam Centre for European Law and Governance.
+From 2018 to 2020, he conducted research and taught at the Faculty of Law of the University of Amsterdam, where he worked as a postdoctoral researcher at the Amsterdam Centre for European Law and Governance.

-In addition to several publications on Administrative Law (domestic), namely on Public Domain Law – including the publication, by Almedina, of a co-authored Commentary on the Legal Regime of Public Immovable Property -, he has published articles in the leading international, peer-reviewed journals in the areas of European (Public) Law.
-Such journals include the Common Market Law Review, European Public Law, European Constitutional Law Review, European Journal of Risk Regulation, Review of European Administrative Law, or German Law Journal.
-He also published a chapter on forms of multilevel administrative cooperation in the Banking Union, in an edited volume published by Edward Elgar and coordinated by Professor Chiara Zilioli, Director of Legal Services at the European Central Bank, and Dr Karl-Philipp Wojcik, General Counsel of the Single Resolution Board.
+In addition to numerous publications on (domestic) Administrative Law, particularly in the field of Public Domain Law – including a co-authored commentary on the Legal Framework for Public Real Estate Assets published by Almedina – he has published articles in internationally peer-reviewed journals specializing in European (Public) Law.
+Notable publications include contributions to the Common Market Law Review, European Public Law, European Constitutional Law Review, European Journal of Risk Regulation, Review of European Administrative Law, and the German Law Journal.

 Bachelor’s degree (1st cycle)